M1ha-Shvn/django-pg-bulk-update/README.md

     - 'is_null', 'isnull'
       Checks field value for been NULL.
 Value should be boolean (true for IS NULL, false for IS NOT NULL)
     - You can define your own clause operator.
 See section below.

+* `where`: Optional[WhereNode]
+    This parameter is used to filter data before doing bulk update, using QuerySet filter and exclude methods.
+    Generated condition should not contain annotations and other table references.
+    *NOTE*: parameter is not supported in `bulk_update_or_create`

 * `returning: Optional[Union[str, Iterable[str]]]`
     If this parameter is set, it can be: